ravendb/docs/Articles/Raven.Documentation.Articles/articles/entity-relationships-in-nosql.markdown

 ##### How it could be used in YABT

 For our bug-tracker, we often want to show user names along with other records.
-For example, a list of backlog items might have 3 columns for referenced to users.
+For example, a list of backlog items might have 3 columns for referenced users.
 Hmm...
 3 references would be a stretch but bear with me.

 <div class="margin-top-sm margin-bottom-sm">
     <img src="images/yabt4/3.png" class="img-responsive m-0-auto" alt="Backlog Items"/>